furokku/ugoserver-dev/README.md

 Using [nds-constrain't](https://github.com/KaeruTeam/nds-constraint), the DS can be tricked into thinking that certificates signed using the Wii's client CA are legitimate and valid.

 An nginx server paired with an older version of openssl is used to accept the authentication requests made in HTTPS using SSLv3, then redirected to the main server, because nobody wants to have SSLv3 enabled on their server.
-Then a simple dnsmasq server is run to redirect queries from Nintendo's domains to my own IP.
+<br>Then a simple dnsmasq server is run to redirect queries from Nintendo's domains to my own IP.

 All of this is wrapped in docker (for both security and convenience) and [webproc](https://github.com/jpillora/webproc), which provides a nice web interface for viewing logs and the current loaded config file.